spacechase0/StardewValleyMods/README.md

 ## Troubleshooting

 There are some common errors with easy solutions.
 Your error may look slightly different but the general principal is the same.
+For a more in depth FAQ visit [this](https://github.com/paradigmnomad/ppjajsonassetsfaq/blob/master/README.md) link.
+FAQ is a work in progress.

 ### Target Out of Range
 ```